lydtechconsulting/component-test-framework/README.md

       port: 27017
       host: mongodb
 ```
+The MongoDB Testcontainer creates a replica set name `docker-rs`.

 Use the `MongoDbClient` utility class to get a `MongoClient` that can be used to run queries against the database:
 ```